Doctorin' the Tardis: Context

-The release of "Doctorin' the Tardis" followed a self-imposed break from recording of Drummond and Cauty's sampling outfit, The Justified Ancients of Mu Mu (The JAMs).
-The single continued The JAMs' strategy of sampling and juxtaposing popular musical works.
-However, unlike the cultish limited releases of The JAMs, in which Drummond's Clydeside rapping and social commentary were regular ingredients, "Doctorin' The Tardis" was an excursion into the musical mainstream, with the change of name to "The Timelords" and an overt reliance on several iconic symbols of 1970s and 1980s British popular culture, including Gary Glitter's "Rock and Roll Parts 1 and 2", the Doctor Who theme song, Doctor Who's Daleks and the TARDIS, Sweet's "Blockbuster!" and Harry Enfield's character 'Loadsamoney'.
+The release of "Doctorin' the Tardis" followed a self-imposed break from recording of Drummond and Cauty's sampling outfit, the Justified Ancients of Mu Mu (the JAMs).
+The single continued the JAMs' strategy of sampling and juxtaposing popular musical works.
+However, unlike the cultish limited releases of the JAMs, in which Drummond's Clydeside rapping and social commentary were regular ingredients, "Doctorin' The Tardis" was an excursion into the musical mainstream, with the change of name to "The Timelords" and an overt reliance on several iconic symbols of 1970s and 1980s British popular culture, including Gary Glitter's "Rock and Roll Parts 1 and 2", the Doctor Who theme tune, Doctor Who's Daleks and the TARDIS, the Sweet's "Block Buster!" and Harry Enfield's character Loadsamoney.
+The song also featured the "You what?" chant from Steve Walsh's version of the Fatback Band's "I Found Lovin'".

 "We were going to make a dance record", Drummond explained, "a house recording using the Doctor Who theme tune...
 Jimmy had been working on some rhythms for it and he played it for me in the car when we were driving down to the studio... and I said 'that's a Glitter beat, we can't have a Glitter beat on a house record, that won't work at all'... [by the] third day [of working on it] we realised we'd got a number one single".
 "We just had to go with it in the end" agreed Cauty.
 Drummond recalled the experience in a BBC Radio 1 interview with Richard Skinner in late 1990.
 Skinner called the record an "aberration", to which Drummond pleaded "guilty", adding that "we justified it all by saying to ourselves 'We're celebrating a very British thing here... you know, something that Timmy Mallett understands'".